Philipp-Sc/cosmos-rust-bot/README.md

 ### Build it yourself

-> If you are on Windows you could use the Ubuntu Subsystem.
-Feel free to open an Issue if you need help.
+> Tested on Linux, if you have issues on macOS or Windows please let me know.

 **Install Rust**